-The students Understand the significance of Management in their Profession.
-The various Management Functions like Planning, Organizing, Staffing, Leading, Motivation and Control aspects are learnt in this course.
-The students can explore the Management Practices in their domain area.
+- Understand the significance of Management in their Profession. - Know the various Management Functions like Planning, Organizing, Staffing, Leading, Motivation and Control aspects are learnt in this course. - Analyze the students can explore the Management Practices in their domain area.

 INTRODUCTION TO MANAGEMENT: Evolution of Management, Nature & Scope-Functions of Management-Role of Manager-levels of Management-Managerial Skills - Challenges-Planning-Planning Process-Types of Plans-MBO